 Low sun exposure

-The sun is one of main sources of vitamin D in addition to cod liver oil and vitamin D-fortified milk.
+The sun is one of the main sources of vitamin D in addition to cod liver oil and vitamin D-fortified milk.
 Vitamin D increases calcium and phosphorous absorption, enhances their uptake by the bones, and keeps their levels stable in the blood.
 A continued shortage of vitamin D can lead to osteoporosis in the future.

 Lack of exercise and activity